PAGURI: a user experience study of creative interaction with text-to-music models: Background

 \section{Background}

 In this section, we provide the reader with the necessary background related to text-based generative music models and techniques used to personalize them.

-\subsection{Text-to-music models}
+\subsection{Text-to-Music Models}

+Recently, a large number of multimodal models generating music conditioned on textual descriptions have been proposed.
+While describing all the details of these models is out of the scope of this paper, we provide a brief overview.
+TTM models can be decomposed in two parts~\cite{afchar2025ai}: an audio encoder that compresses the raw signal into a quantized representation and a separate model that learns to generate such representations conditioned on text.
+TTM techniques differ depending on the audio quantizer used, normally based on Residual Vector Quantization~\cite{barnes1996advances}, such as Encodec~\cite{defossez2023high}, Soundstream~\cite{zeghidour2021soundstream}, or DAC~\cite{kumar2023highfidelity}.
+Also, an important distinction concerns the model used to generate the audio tokens, which could either be a transformer-based architecture~\cite{vaswani2017attention} or a generative model, such as a diffusion-based one~\cite{ho2020denoising}.

-Language models~\citep{vaswani2017attention} provide extremely efficient capabilities in generating content with long-term context.
-As such, they have increasingly become the backbone of recently proposed generative models.
-Many works have applied them to the task of raw audio music and audio synthesis, employing different types of architectures.
-The first proposed model was AudioLM~\citep{borsos2023audiolm}, a multi-stage transformer-based model operating on tokens extracted from audio via SoundStream~\citep{zeghidour2021soundstream}, and from text via w2v-BERT~\citep{chung2021w2v}.
-This methodology was further developed in MusicLM~\citep{agostinelli2023musiclm}, where the joint music-text embedding model MuLan~\citep{huang2022mulan} was applied to overcome data scarcity.
-Similar transformer-based approaches were proposed for general audio synthesis using auto-regressive AudioGen~\citep{kreuk2022audiogen}, MusicGen~\citep{copet2024simple}, as well as non-auto-regressive models such as MAGNeT~\citep{ziv2024masked}.
+Many works have applied such techniques to the task of raw audio music and audio synthesis, employing different types of architectures.
+The first model proposed was AudioLM~\cite{borsos2023audiolm}, a multi-stage transformer-based model operating on tokens extracted from audio via SoundStream~\cite{zeghidour2021soundstream} and from text via w2v-BERT~\cite{chung2021w2v}.
+This methodology was further developed in MusicLM~\cite{agostinelli2023musiclm}, where the joint music-text embedding model MuLan~\cite{huang2022mulan} was applied to overcome data scarcity.
+Similar transformer-based approaches were proposed for general audio synthesis using auto-regressive AudioGen~\cite{kreuk2022audiogen} and MusicGen~\cite{copet2024simple}, as well as non-auto-regressive models such as MAGNeT~\cite{ziv2024masked}.
 Several diffusion-based models were also proposed.
-The first one, DiffSound~\citep{yang2023diffsound} considered audio generation by proposing a text-conditioned diffusion model operating on tokenized audio.
-Later on, several diffusion-based approaches were proposed also for text-to-music generation, such as Make-an-Audio~\citep{huang2023make}, AudioLDM~\citep{liu2023audioldm}, and its evolution AudioLDM2~\citep{liu2023audioldm2}.
+DiffSound~\cite{yang2023diffsound}, the first one, considered audio generation by proposing a text-conditioned diffusion model operating on tokenized audio.
+Later on, several diffusion-based approaches were also proposed for text-to-music generation, such as Make-an-Audio~\cite{huang2023make}, AudioLDM~\cite{liu2023audioldm}, and their evolutions Make-an-Audio 2~\cite{huang2023make2} and AudioLDM2~\cite{liu2023audioldm2}, MUSTANGO~\cite{melechovsky-etal-2024-mustango}, and Stable Audio Open~\cite{evans2024stable}.
+More recently, several commercial solutions were also proposed, such as Suno AI~\cite{suno2024}, which raised USD 125 million in funding, and Udio~\cite{udio2024}.